-11. Are ap oplications maintained in the underwriting file? motor and under what conditions does the regulated entity require a physical inspection, a vehicle report (MVR), an inspection report, a credit report or other underwriting nation to confirm exposure or premium basis?
+11. Are applications maintained in the underwriting file?
+12. When and under what conditions does the regulated ent motor vehicle report (MVR), an inspection report, a c information to confirm exposure or premium basis?

 13. When a policy is issued on a basis other than applied for, does the regulated entity provide an adverse underwriting decision?
 If not, please explain.